lesleyrs/wasmlite/README.md

-# wasmlite (experimental) - like emscripten but with less magic
+# wasmlite - like emscripten but less magical

 This project uses [JSPI](https://v8.dev/blog/jspi) which is able to suspend/resume wasm execution meaning we can often port programs with [little changes](#Ports) outside of platform code, and avoids the need to export functions to JS to call them from there.
 This requires modern chrome or enable `javascript.options.wasm_js_promise_integration` in firefox.